kyriog/rights-alert/README.md

 What's new?
 -----------

- + First release
- + Just displays a basic list of dangerous applications
+ + The score of each applications is displayed in the list
+ + The user is able to choose if he want to sort applications by name or by score
+ + The user can hide system applications
+ + French translation has been added
+ + Applications icons are now limited to 40 for width to fix a display bug

 In the next release…
 --------------------

- + The score of each applications will be displayed in the list
+ + An about popup will be added
- + The user will be able to choose if he want to sort applications by name or by score
+ + The user will be able to customize the score calculation algorithm

 Links
 -----